MehrdadKalhori/3d-two-source-interference/README.md

 ## Installation
 ### Option A) Using requirements.txt
-### Crafted by Mehrdad Y.Kalhori, straight out of the Wild West of Lorestan, Iran 🤠
+### Crafted by Mehrdad Y. Kalhori, straight out of the Wild West of Lorestan, Iran 🤠
 ```bash
 pip install -r requirements.txt